Gareth Milasinovich: Ulster

 Milasinovich joined Irish Pro14 side Ulster ahead of the 2019–20 season.
 In July 2019 he sustained an injury to his ACL, ruling him out for several months.
 He has since fully recovered.

 He is Irish-qualified through his grandfather, Norman McFarland, who was from Ulster and represented the province as a hooker.

 He joined Saracens on a two-month loan at the end of 2021.

+He was released by Ulster at the end of the 2022–23 season, and joined Valence Romans Drôme Rugby in the French Pro D2.